 Day/Time/Operating Mode: The current time and day are also displayed on the Desktop Screen.
-"Clock Not Set" will be displayed until the time clock has been initially set.
-Day and Time are adjusted in the Economy Mode settings.
-See Economy Mode Setup Menu (page 56).
+"Clock Not Set" will be displayed until the time clock (page 57) has been initially set.
+Day and Time are adjusted in the Economy Mode Setup menu.
 The current Operating Mode, either Normal Mode or Economy Mode, is displayed beneath the day and time.

 Menu: The left Operational Button is pressed to enter the Main Menu where all control system menus are accessed.
-See Table 14 (page 52) for a list of control system menus.
+See Table 3 on page 51 for a list of control system menus.

-Help: The right Operational Button is pressed to access instructions and explanations for user settings, Operating States, Status Icons, manufacturer's web address, the technical support phone number, and service agent contact information.
+Help: The right Operational Button is pressed to access instructions and explanations for user settings, Operating States, Status Icons, manufacturer's web address, technical support phone number and service agent contact information.

-Discreet Menu Contact Information: From the Desktop Screen, press and hold down the middle (unmarked) Operational Button for 30 seconds and then release it.
+Discreet Menu Contact Information: From the Desktop Screen press and hold down the middle (unmarked) Operational Button for 30 seconds and then release it.
 This will launch a discreet menu where personalized contact information can be entered.
 Installing contractors and/or service agents can enter their company name and telephone number.
 This contact information will be displayed with all Fault and Alert messages.